VCityTeam/UD-Imuv-docker/Readme.md

 and open a web browser on URL `http://localhost:8000/`

-Note: in the above `docker run` command the optionnal `-d` argument requires the container to run in detached mode,
+Note: in the above `docker run` command the optionnal `-d` argument requires the container to run in detached mode